Clevedon Court: History

 Sir Abraham Elton was succeeded by four further Sir Abraham Eltons.
 Sir Abraham Elton, 2nd Baronet, and his son Sir Abraham Elton, 3rd Baronet, were also Sheriff and Mayor of Bristol in their time, and the second Baronet was also MP for Taunton 1722–1727, succeeding to his father's seat of Bristol in 1727 until his own death in 1742, despite being nearly ruined in the South Seas Bubble crisis.
 The third Baronet died bankrupt, and the estate (which had been entailed to protect it from his creditors) passed in 1761 to his brother, Sir Abraham Isaac Elton, 4th Baronet.
 He made substantial changes to the house and grounds in the then fashionable Gothic revival style, and was succeeded in 1790 by his son, Sir Abraham Elton, 5th Baronet.
 He was ordained as a young man, and was a curate in West Bromwich before inheriting the title.
-He was a supporter of Hannah More, and a fervent opponent of Methodism, at one time inducing the vicar of Blagdon to sack his curate, causing a national scandal.
+He was a supporter of Hannah More, and a fervent opponent of Methodism, at one time inducing the vicar of Blagdon to dismiss his curate, causing a national scandal.
 His second wife, Mary, made further alterations to the house in the early 19th century, and also made many improvements to the town, including a school.
 One of the town's modern primary schools is named after her.

 The line of Abrahams came to an end in 1842 when Sir Charles Abraham Elton, 6th Baronet, succeeded his father.
 Sir Charles was a writer, and contributed to several periodicals including The Gentleman's Magazine.
 Sir Charles' sister Julia was married to the historian Henry Hallam, and his nephew Arthur Hallam is buried in the Elton family vault at St Andrew's church.
 Arthur Hallam is the subject of Alfred Tennyson's poem In Memoriam A.H.H..
 Tennyson visited Clevedon Court in 1850, the year in which the poem was published, and also in which he was created Poet Laureate.
 William Makepeace Thackeray was a visitor to the court during Sir Charles's time and it was the inspiration for the house Castlewood which featured in his novel The History of Henry Esmond although, contrary to common belief, it is improbable that he wrote any of it at Clevedon Court.
 Samuel Taylor Coleridge lived in Clevedon briefly during this period and may have visited the Court.